 In the aspect of healthcare, the doctors at the prison are trained medical practitioners who have worked in government hospitals and clinics in the free world that got reassigned to the prison.
 Treatment is a sure thing for every inmate in the Bossier parish prison.

-Carl Barkemeyer, Criminal Defense Attorney understands and acknowledges how tough it is when you're accused of a crime, arrested and detained.
-It is one of the most difficult and trying times in one's life.
+Our Bossier criminal defense attorneys at the Barkemeyer Law Firm understand and acknowledge how tough it is when you’re accused of a crime, whether it is a DWI, drug possession, theft, etc. It is one of the most difficult and trying times in one’s life.
 Because of this, we have made ourselves available to be reached at any time of the day.
 We are ever ready to help you fight for, defend and protect your rights as a citizen.
 Remember that your rights are still intact until you are convicted.
 Bearing this in mind, our Bossier criminal lawyers do all we can to get a favorable outcome for your case.